 Best of all, they’re all good ones.
 You can love any job that meets your criteria.

-For example, I love working on The Unconventional Route but I could also see myself loving a job teaching people to think and live for themselves, or a gig analyzing big data to help people find products or other people that match their inherent interests, or working on a huge status-quo squashing project like autonomous driving and redesigning cities.
+For example, I love working on The Unconventional Route but I could also see myself loving a different kind of work like a gig analyzing big data to help people find products or other people that match their inherent interests, or working on a huge status-quo squashing project like autonomous driving and redesigning cities.

 What job makes for a great journey?